konstantinosKokos/presentations/LSD2021/README.md

 1. a clean virtual environment with python>3.9
 2. a clone of [neural-proof-nets](https://github.com/konstantinosKokos/neural-proof-nets)
    (you will only need the `Parser` directory and `requirements.txt`)
+3. a local copy of the *binarized* aethel dataset (please refer to the instructions [here](https://github.com/konstantinosKokos/Lassy-TLG-Extraction/))
-3. a local copy of the Parser's weights (please refer to the instructions in the above link)
+4. a local copy of the Parser's pretrained weights (please refer to the instructions [here](https://github.com/konstantinosKokos/neural-proof-nets))
-4. run `pip install -r requirements.txt` to download dependencies
 5. a local copy of [LassySmall](https://taalmaterialen.ivdnt.org/download/tstc-lassy-klein-corpus/)
+6. run `pip install -r requirements.txt` to download dependencies

 After the above, your working dir should look like